 Explore the fundamentals of storytelling through the digital cinema production certificate.
 Certificate students complete coursework in screenwriting, producing, directing, cinematography and sound, editing, and related fields.
 They master the aesthetic and technical tools of moving-image storytelling, learn creative decision making, employ collaborative work skills, and apply industry standards.
 The digital cinema production certificate is relevant to undergraduates across campus who are considering careers in film, television, documentary, and internet-based media.

-Prior to declaration, students must complete COM ARTS 355 for a grade of B or higher.
-In addition, students must earn a grade of B or higher in their first attempt of one of the following courses:
+- earn a grade of B or higher in their first attempt of one of the following courses:

 Code | Title | Credits |